arti9m/PHP-XLS-Excel-Parser/README.md

 ---
 #### General

-`get_data()` — Checks file for errors and encryption, gathers information such as CODEPAGE for BIFF5, SST location for BIFF8.
+`get_data()` — Checks XLS file for errors and encryption, gathers information such as CODEPAGE for BIFF5, SST location for BIFF8.
 Gathers information about all sheets in the file.
 Also executes _select_sheet()_ to select first valid worksheet for parsing.
-This method is called automatically when file is opened.
+This method is called automatically when XLS file is opened.
 Invoking it manually makes sence only if BIFF5 codepage was detected incorrectly and you cannot see sheet names (and you really need them).
 In this case, encoding settings must be configured with _set_encodings()_ after file opening and _get_data()_ should be called manually after it.

 `get_biff_ver()` — returns version of excel file. _5_ means 1995 XLS file, _8_ means 1997-2003 XLS file.